 I wanted to bring to your attention a recent Podcast that I participated in with Patrick Jones Baseball.
 Patrick is one of the premier hitting coaches in the US and he has been running a podcast for quite some time.
 We covered a wide variety of topics but here are a few that stand out:

 The introduction of new tech like Rapsodo cameras is changing the landscape for pitchers at all levels.
 Until recently, most pitchers would focus on their pitching mechanics and strength training.
 Now, technology is bringing a whole new realm to pitching at the point of release and we have a third leg on the stool that can’t be ignored.
-So, let’s review how we go about evaluating baseball pitch movement with Rapsodo, step by step.
+So, let’s review how, 7 simple steps, we go about evaluating baseball pitch movement.